Complaints and Disputes Policy

 (f) Review

-A periodic review may be appropriate to monitor any such activities as may have been the cause of issues, to ensure that no further complaints or disputes arise and to establish confidence and trust.
+A periodic review may be appropriate to monitor any such activities that may have caused issues, to ensure that no further complaints or disputes arise, and to establish confidence and trust.

-The Big Blue Box coach(es) is/are a member of the European Mentoring and Coaching Council (EMCC).
+The Big Blue Box coach(es) is/are a member of the Association of Business Mentors (ABM).

-The EMCC provides a code of practice for coaches.
-EMCC members will at all times represent coaching and mentoring in a way which reflects positively on the profession.
+The ABM provides a code of conduct for practitioners.
+ABM members will at all times represent coaching and mentoring in a way which reflects positively on the profession.

-Where a client or sponsor believes that a member of the EMCC has acted in a way which is in breach of this Code of Ethics, they should first raise the matter and seek resolution with the member concerned.
-Either party can ask the EMCC to assist in the process of achieving resolution.
+Where a client or sponsor believes that a member of the ABM has acted in a way which is in breach of this Code they should first raise the matter and seek resolution with the member concerned.
+Either party can ask the ABM to assist in the process of achieving resolution.

 Communication